kids are a big deal at iron works.

 - Our nursery is primarily for infants and toddlers ( up to age 3), and it is staffed throughout the entirety of the worship service.
 Feel free to take your little ones to the nursery if they are distracting you and disrupting worship at any time.

-- Kids Church is for 3-5 year olds.
+- Kids Church is for 4 year olds - 2nd grade.
 It begins about halfway through our worship gathering and ends when we celebrate the Lord's Supper.
 (Don't worry.
 We will let you know when this happens during our liturgy.)
-The lesson usually corresponds with that week's sermon passage/topic.

-- Doodle clipboards have a kids bulletin, crayons and some extra pieces of paper.
+- Doodle clipboards have a coloring sheet, a pictorial order of worship, crayons and some extra pieces of paper.
 We want your children to listen and participate in worship, so we offer this as a way to help you teach your child how to worship God.

 We want your children to worship with us.